hashkat/hashkat/docs/tutorial02.md

 `./run.sh`

-Note:  to continue a simulation, do NOT use the random seed command.
+Note:  to continue a simulation, do NOT use the random seed **run** command.

 The simulation will recommence running if you have time left.
 Note: you may increase the maximum simulation time in your 'INFILE.yaml' file and the network simulation will simply continue from where it previously left off.